harshk-99/User-Authentication-Android-App/README.md

 The project is built using a target Android API level 30 (Android 11) and a minimum Android API level 22 (Android Lollipop v5.1).
 The application interacts with the backend using a REST API having implementation of POST and DELETE methods.
 The database is ran on the localhost and full functionality test has been performed over this version.

-The "Output" folder in this repository contains the video of the application in action.
+The output.mp4 file in this repository contains the video of the application in action.